 Equation 1.
 Percentage of Renewable Energy

-% Renewable energy • usable energy produced by energy system
+% Renewable energy Equivalent cost of annual usable energy produced by = renewable energy system

-energy Total building a nnual energy cost
+Total building annual energy cost

 E6.2- Renewable Energy Production (1-4 points)

 As per Local Law 94/19, a solar photovoltaic system may be selected to comply with sustainable roofing zone requirements.
 If this option is selected, then the project team must evaluate renewable energy production based on the requirements of this credit.
 Use renewable energy systems to offset building energy costs.
 Calculate the percentage of renewable energy with Equation 1.